portworx/px-docs/monitoring/alerting.md

 docker run --restart=always --name grafana -d -p 3000:3000 grafana/grafana
 ```

-Login to this grafana by visiting http://<IP_ADDRESS>:3000 in your browser.
+Login to this grafana at http://<IP_ADDRESS>:3000 in your browser.
 Default grafana login is admin/admin.

 Here, it will ask you to configure your datastore.
 We are going to be using prometheus that we configured earlier.
 To use the templates that are provided later, name your datastore 'prometheus'.

-In the below screen
+In the screen below:
 1) Choose 'Prometheus' from the 'Type' dropdown.
 2) Name datastore 'prometheus'
 3) Add URL of your prometheus UI under Http settings -> Url